 - Students will receive a \$4000 scholarship, spread over three payments, to help meet Summer expenses. - A student who receives funding for research from a mentor's grants or other sources cannot receive in excess of \$5,000; in this situation, TAMS will adjust a student's Summer Research scholarship amount accordingly. - Accepting a TAMS Summer Research Scholarship requires full-time participation in the Summer session (mid-May to late July).
 Exceptions will be rare and will NOT include a student's wish to travel with family, or other commitments falling short of documented illness or absence related to bereavement.
-That said, part of the application form will include a petition to be absent for a maximum of up to five consecutive days solely for the purpose of attending an educational venue that stands to enhance your future studies, such as an academic panel to which you have been invited at the time you apply for the Summer Research scholarship.
+Even then, the student may be absent for up to three days.
 There will be no allowance, after the application period, for leave time and opportunities that simply "spring up."
 Both the PI and Associate Dean for Research must approve the leave of absence, but the mentor's approval does not override the disposition of the scholarship sponsor. - UNT-based Summer Research scholarship holders will be enrolled in and pay for a one-semester-credit-hour (e.g., HNRS 2900 or 3996) that reflects guided study or research within the department sponsoring your research.
 In rare instances, a research mentor may require a student to enroll in a 3-credit hour section within the mentor's academic department.
-Enrollment will be "Pass/No Pass" (P/NP) as the Summer research experience is not about increasing GPA.
-At stake, rather, are the enchantment, discipline, and outcomes accompanying the adventure of research. - A Summer Research scholarship recipient must adhere to TAMS guidelines, while non-adherence to any portion of the signed program agreement can result in a full or partial removal of the scholarship.
-A few reminder highlights and additional information on how the Scholarship works are provided below along with important financial statements:

-- 1. The scholarship will release in three parts based on progressive participation and the required benchmarks described in the signed agreement. - a. \$2,000 at beginning of semester once attendance is established - b. \$1,500 mid-Summer according to required benchmark - c. \$500 at end of Summer if all research criteria met - 2.
+Enrollment will be graded.
+While non-scholarship summer researchers may live in McConnell Hall, they must abide by all the rules germane to summer-scholarship recipients. - Summer researchers must adhere to TAMS guidelines, while non-adherence to any portion of the signed program agreement can result in a full or partial removal of the scholarship.
+A few reminder highlights and additional information on how the Scholarship works are provided below along with important financial statements: - 1.
+The scholarship will release in three parts based on progressive participation and the required benchmarks described in the signed agreement. - a. \$2,000 at beginning of semester once attendance is established - b. \$1,500 mid-Summer according to required benchmark - c. \$500 at end of Summer if all research criteria met - 2.
 All three parts should show in pending aid at the beginning of the semester. - 3.
 The pending aid should exceed the charges on a student's account, allowing for no financial obligation from the student during the Summer unless a part is cancelled due to non-participation in required program. - 4.
 The \$4,000 scholarship should be sufficient to cover the required 1-hour course, room and board, and may exceed the semester charges by a small amount and provide the student with a small stipend at the end of the summer with the final release of scholarship.